 Vice President, Health, Safety and Environment

-Sheffield assumed the role of Vice President, Health, Safety and Environment for Pioneer Natural Resources in August 2015.
-In this role Sheffield is responsible for the Environmental, Sustainable Development, Safety and Operations Excellence Training groups.
+Tom Sheffield is Vice President of Health, Safety and Environment for Pioneer Natural Resources.
+He is responsible for the Environmental, Sustainable Development, Safety, and Operations Excellence Training groups.

-Sheffield is a graduate of the University of Texas, Permian Basin, where he earned both a Bachelor of Science and a Master of Science in Geological Science.
+Sheffield is a graduate of the University of Texas, Permian Basin, where he earned both a Bachelor of Science and a Master of Science in Geology.

 Vice President, Geoscience